isgasho/seidan/README.md

 Seidan is still in development.
 Please come back later.

+# Why?

+Most cloud software out there is either way too complex for what it does, or does not provide the right tools to work with large clusters.
+It should be possible to grow clusters easily, add/remove services in a few clicks, and know that any lost node is going to be replaced instantly.

 # Concept

 Seidan is a cluster management system that runs on each single node ("star"),